formester/formester-site/content/blog/jotform-vs-surveymonkey-forms-surveys-or-both.md

 featured: false
 published: false
 ---
-When it comes to choosing a form-builder, Jotform has gained significant popularity and is often the go-to choice for many users.
+When it comes to choosing a form-builder, [Jotform](https://www.jotform.com/) has gained significant popularity and is often the go-to choice for many users.

-However, when it comes to survey-building specifically, the presence of platforms like SurveyMonkey and SurveySparrow with the term "Survey" in their names itself, can create a perception that they may be the better option for survey-related tasks.
+However, when it comes to survey-building specifically, the presence of platforms like [SurveyMonkey](https://www.surveymonkey.com/) and [SurveySparrow](https://surveysparrow.com/) with the term **Survey** in their names itself, can create a perception that they may be the better option for survey-related tasks.

 But is this perception based on reality or mere assumptions?